viant/endly/doc/pipeline/README.md

 <name a="format"></a>
 ### Pipeline format
-Pipeline run request can use either JSON or YAML however the latter can be easier choice.
+Pipeline run request can use either JSON or YAML.

 The general pipeline syntax: